-Our financial and operating conditions have been, and will continue to be, affected by a number of factors, including the following:
+Our financial and operating conditions have been, and will continue to be affected by a number of factors, including:

-Ability to Increase Brand Awareness and Drive Efficient Customer Acquisition
+Ability to Grow Brand Awareness and Drive Efficient Customer Acquisition

 The ability to communicate our mission of making better things in a better way is integral to our success in engaging new customers and introducing them to our products and brand.
-Allbirds is still relatively unknown, underscoring a large opportunity to scale our customer base and drive future growth.
+Allbirds is still relatively unknown to consumers worldwide, underscoring a large opportunity to scale our customer base and drive future growth.
 Our continued focus on elevating our product offerings combined with our differentiated brand approach and authenticity is critical to attracting new customers and increasing closet share.
 Further, we must continue to emphasize our commitment to people, the planet, and our investors in order to further increase our reach and highlight the integrity of our brand.
+We believe our brand strength will enable us to continue to grow brand awareness, allowing us to deepen relationships with consumers and expand our access to global markets.

 As we continue to scale and build our global brand awareness, our goal is to acquire new customers in a cost-effective way.
-We will continue to invest in customer acquisition while the underlying customer unit economics indicate the return on investment is strong.
+We will continue to evaluate our go-to-market strategy, both in the U.S. and internationally, and invest in customer acquisition while the underlying customer unit economics indicate the return on investment is strong.
 The continued execution of our customer acquisition strategy is key to acquiring more customers and driving growth and profitability for our business.
 Our ability to acquire more customers depends significantly on a number of factors, including the level and pattern of consumer spending in the product categories in which we operate and our ability to expand our brand awareness.
-Starting in 2022, we will selectively enter into retail partnerships with third parties to distribute our products on a limited basis, in an effort to build brand awareness and establish greater customer credibility in the market for our performance products.
+Starting in 2022, we began to selectively enter into retail partnerships with third parties, such as Nordstrom, REI, Dick's Sporting Goods and Scheels, to distribute our products on a limited basis in an effort to build brand awareness and establish greater customer credibility in the market for our products.
+As part of our strategic transformation plan announced in March 2023, we intend to leverage these third-party partnerships further to increase brand awareness and reach new customers.